ertong/star-debug/README.md

 ### About Narodnyi Starlink

-This application was created as part of the volunteer initiative "Narodnyi Starlink" for the needs of people who care about the availability of communications even in the places where the russia tries to turn cities into ashes.
+This application was created as a part of the volunteer initiative "Narodnyi Starlink" for the needs of people who care about the availability of communications even in the places where the russia tries to turn cities into ashes.